-Join us in WHITE as we celebrate the Solstice with a 150 year old ceremony started by Vodou Queen Marie Laveau
+Please join us in WHITE as we celebrate the Solstice with the 150-year-old ceremony started by legendary Voodoo Queen Marie Laveau.

 ST. JOHN’S EVE | VODOU RITUAL | SUMMER SOLSTICE

-On FRIDAY, June 24 from 6:30 – 8:30 PM, International House celebrates the advent of sultry summer with reverence and Vodou mystique found only in this Northernmost Caribbean City.
-A local institution, the hotel observes Saint John’s Eve on the Friday on or before John the Baptist’s birth (June 24).
-For the 21st year, this ritual is led by Priestess Sallie-Ann Glassman, and as always in this colorful city, a cocktail is created to whet the experience.
-A headwashing ceremony, Haitian rum and bottled elixir add to the mix.
+On Wednesday, June 22 from 6:00 – 8:00 PM, International House celebrates the advent of sultry summer with reverence and Vodou mystique found only in this Northernmost Caribbean City.
+A local institution, the hotel observes Saint John’s Eve on or before John the Baptist’s birthday (June 24).
+For the 24th year, this ritual is led by Priestess Sallie-Ann Glassman, and as always in New Orleans, a cocktail is created to whet the experience.
+A head washing ceremony, Haitian Clarin rum, our own Abigail Gullo lighting the Solstice Bonfire Punch and the bottled elixir bring it all vividly to life.
 You, in casual white, do too.

 Since St. John’s birth falls so near the June 21 Summer Solstice, there is little wonderment in anyone’s zodiac circle that the feast day of John the Baptist is linked inextricably to the pagan holiday Midsummer’s Night.

 And while in South Louisiana the longest day of the year conjures imprint moments of relentless heat and humidity, to the ancient eye the Summer Solstice must have been a truly marvelous event, as the life-giving sun or Sun God appeared to stop still in the sky before dramatically reversing direction.
-Equally marvelous over the centuries, celebrations attending this Solstice have featured rites of purification and renewal, promising a spiritual fresh start for the initiate.
-How perfect a legacy for a prophetic man, whose mission was to announce that the Old Way would soon yield to a New Way.
+Equally marvelous over the centuries, celebrations of this Solstice have featured rites of purification and renewal, promising a spiritual fresh start for the initiate.
+How perfect a legacy for a prophetic man - born 6 months before Jesus - whose mission was to announce that the Old Way would soon yield to a New Way.

-Fittingly for 2019, Ms. Glassman’s altar in the hotel’s soaring lobby is dedicated to Marie Laveau.
-It features a 10’ papier-mâché statue of Marie with billowing white sheers that bear her insignia and dance in the summer breeze.
+Fittingly for 2022, Ms. Glassman’s altar in the hotel’s soaring lobby features a 10’ papier-mâché statue of Marie with billowing white sheers that bear her insignia and dance in summer's breeze.
 The sheers signify the porous veil between the spiritual and physical worlds.
 They represent the lwa veves of Ayizan for feminine power, Loko for masculine power, Legba for spiritual guidance and Petwo for meaning in our experiences.
-And, they serve as ethereal backdrop for Glassman’s head washing ceremony, ritual drumming and dancing.
+And, they serve as the beautiful, ethereal backdrop for Glassman’s popular ceremony of ritual drumming and dancing.

-Once again, “Spirit Handler" Alan Walter, artist Britney Penouilh and Sallie Ann Glassman, have co-created John’s Way.
-“It is a limited edition cocktail, a bottled elixir.” says Walter.
-“I created it as a handmaiden to personal reinvigoration, New Ways and fresh starts in life that we all need.”
-The elixir employs the seven waters which heighten healing properties of medicinal herbs grown by Walter’s gifted purveyors.
+Once again, the gifted “spirit handlers” making drinks at the hotel’s Loa bar have co-created John’s Way with Glassman.
+“It is our annual limited-edition cocktail, a bottled elixir,” says Creative Director Abigail Gullo.
+Adds hotel owner Sean Cummings, “We create it to facilitate personal reinvigoration and the embrace of New Ways and fresh spiritual starts that we all need in life.”
+The elixir employs the seven waters which heighten healing properties of medicinal herbs grown by various of loa's gifted purveyors.
 It includes: Aguardiente (“firewater”), Genapi, (flavored with Wormwood blossoms), Kümmel (infused with Caraway), Spanish Moss, Jasmine, Sweet Olive and other herbs.
-Adds Walter, “This elixir underscores the role of cocktails in New Orleans, ever-present in life’s epiphany moments.”
-John’s Way is presented in a wooden box, conceived by Penouilh.
-It contains a rich mix of traditional altar elements, such as a gris-gris bag, candle, elixir, headscarf and ritual incantation.
+Adds Gullo, “This elixir highlights the role of cocktails in New Orleans - ever-present during life’s epiphany moments.”
+John’s Way is presented in a wooden box, designed by artist Britney Penouilh.
+It contains a rich array of traditional altar elements, such as a gris-gris bag, candle, elixir, headscarf and ritual incantation.
 Each is revealed or concealed in specific, drawers, shelves and compartments, such that the composition itself forms a reverent altar to St. John and Marie Laveau.
 Says Glassman, “The gris-gris bags are for Marie, with lavender, jasmine, basil and hyssop for luck.”
-“Unlike any other city, the identity of New Orleans is spoken through its’ rituals.
-With honor and intention, each artist’s labor - carpentry in the altar, painting on candles and foraging for the elixir’s herbs - is a penance to the ritual.” adds Britney Penouilh, also the hotel’s Art Director.”

 With a nod to the June 21 Summer Solstice, only twenty-one John’s Way bottles will be sold.
 The beautiful keepsake box, with 500ml elixir, is $100.

-Mindful of architecture, music, food, culture, climate and characters unlike any other city in America, International House hosts seven local rituals throughout the year as a way of sharing with locals and visitors alike an authentic and fascinating taste of this soulful PLACE.
+With architecture, music, food, culture and climate unlike any other city in the world, International House celebrates seven New Orleans rituals throughout the year that give locals and visitors alike a lively, soulful, utterly authentic taste of this PLACE and its colorful characters.

 • BRING SOMETHING • TAKE SOMETHING •

-Bring offerings for Marie of blue and white candles or flowers, hair ribbons, brushes or barrettes and Creole foods, and take a white scarf as a symbol of spiritual rejuvenation and reminder that we are all spiritual beings on a human journey.
+Bring offerings for Marie of blue and white candles or flowers, hair ribbons, brushes or barrettes and Creole foods, and take a white scarf as a symbol of spiritual rejuvenation and Teilhard’s timeless reminder that we are “… spiritual beings on a human journey."